 The UCT GSB MCom is currently being delivered in accordance with UCT's Emergency Remote Teaching (ERT) protocol.
-This framework includes a blend of synchronous (real-time online face to face virtual classroom) and asynchronous (in your own time) course content delivery methods.
+This framework includes a blend of synchronous (real-time online face to face virtual classroom) and asynchronous (self-paced / in your own time) course content delivery methods.

 Applications for our 2021 intake of our MCom programme are NOW OPEN.

 Our intention and expectation is that there will be a return to face to face teaching in 2021, assuming we are permitted and able to do so post-lockdown.
-Should this not be possible, contingency plans are in place to ensure minimal disruption to the academic programme.
+Should this not be possible, contingency plans are in place to deliver the academic programme through a blend of synchronous and asynchronous learning methods.
+We will return to classroom based teaching and face-to-face learning when it is safe to do so.

 Africa is ripe for growth - but there is a shortage of good specialists who have the right financial skills to grow the market and improve the overall investment climate.
 The Master of Commerce degree in Development Finance at the UCT Graduate School of Business will give you the expertise to turn your ideas into long-term development solutions that improve lives, uplift communities and place Africa on the global stage.
 This specialised degree is offered in a modular format over two years.